how long do horses live

 Tips for Extending Horse Lifespan

-While aging is a natural process, thoughtful care can significantly enhance a horse’s quality of life and lifespan.
+Although growing old is a natural phenomenon, well-planned management can greatly improve a horse’s quality of life and increase its lifespan.

 Balanced Diet